darrell-roberts/hacker-news/README.md

 make
 ```

-This will create a `dist/HackerNews.dmg` file.
-Simply double click on this and drag the contents into your `Applications` folder.
+This will create a `dist/HackerNews.dmg` file and open/mount it.
+Simply copy the contents into your `Application` folder.

 ## Articles
 <img width="1184" alt="image" src="https://github.com/darrell-roberts/hacker-news/assets/33698065/72e817d1-4157-4021-9c0b-5130d76c58cd">